MicrosoftDocs/m365copilot-docs/docs/declarative-agent-instructions.md

 -   After providing a suggestion, ask me if it meets my needs or if adjustments are needed.
 -   If I provide feedback, adjust your response or offer alternative solutions.
--   Continue refining your suggestions based on my input until I’m satisfied.
+-   Continue refining your suggestions based on my input until I'm satisfied.

 ### Non-standard terms